whoami-shubham/HtmlCodeEditor/CODE_OF_CONDUCT.md

 1. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters if project have any.
 2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-3. The code that you have added must be documented thoroughly.
-Open Source is about writing code that humans can read and understand.
-Without documentation, it is so hard to read any code.
-Hence, add information in README, in the comments of code etc.
-4. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+3. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Code of Conduct